Start Strong Pathways

 This page describes the objectives, approach and expectations that underpin Start Strong Pathways.

-The Start Strong Pathways program will help provide educational supports for young children prior to preschool enrolment, strengthen the engagement of children within these services, and help promote the importance of early childhood education to parents.
+The Start Strong Pathways program helps provide educational supports for young children prior to preschool enrolment, strengthen the engagement of children within these services, and helps promote the importance of early childhood education to parents.

 Start Strong Pathways has three core objectives: